Methods 1-3

 Method #1.
-Promote object exploration.
-Infants and young children learn by exploring their environment.
+Encourage object exploration.
+Infants and young kids learn by exploring their environment.
 They look at things, listen to things, and touch things (“objects”).
-This is the process of “object exploration.”
-Caregivers can promote object exploration by noticing the child’s capabilities and gently encouraging them to expand their current ability.
+This is called “object exploration.”
+Your nanny can promote object exploration by noticing the limits of your children's ability to do these things, and gently encouraging them to expand their knowledge.
+Here's how:

 With infants: